enhance-dev/enhance.dev/app/docs/md/patterns/event-listeners.md

 <doc-callout level="info" mark="ℹ️">

-If the bind syntax offends you, then you can always use a public class field and an arrow function instead.
+If [the `bind` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) offends you, then you can always use [a public class field and an arrow function](https://www.aleksandrhovhannisyan.com/blog/javascript-fields-vs-methods/#alternatives-for-this-binding) instead.

 ```javascript
   handleClick = (event) => {